andychu666/generate-domains-blocklist-conf/README.md

 - `blocklists_frogeye.json`

 Structured JSON files containing the same data as the markdown files, useful for programmatic processing or integration with other tools.

-### `domains-blocklist.conf`
-The configuration file that lists URLs of blocklist sources for DNSCrypt-Proxy's `generate-domains-blocklist.py` utility.
-This file:
-- Lists URLs of blocklist sources, one per line
-- Supports file:// URLs for local additions
-- Allows commenting out sources with # to disable them
-- Follows DNSCrypt-Proxy's standard configuration format
-- Used by `generate-domains-blocklist.py` to create an optimized and deduplicated domain blocklist

-The generated configuration can be used with DNSCrypt-Proxy's `generate-domains-blocklist.py` to create a final blocklist that:
-- Removes duplicates across all sources
-- Handles overlapping patterns
-- Respects the allowlist (domains-allowlist.txt)
-- Supports time-restricted blocks

 ### Debug Screenshots
 - `debug_screenshot_rethinkdns.png`